daattali/beautiful-jekyll/_posts/2016-08-05-move-vlan-to-a-different-vswitch.md

 ```

-During the change the VMs doesn't loose a single ping.
+During the change the VMs doesn't loose a ping.

 ```Powershell